DiligentGraphics/DiligentFX/PostProcess/ScreenSpaceReflection/README.md

 for reading with the `COMPARISON_FUNC_EQUAL` function for the value `0xFF`.
 While writing to the stencil buffer, we also write the roughness to a separate render target.
 The separate texture allows us to simplify the code for roughness sampling in subsequent steps of the algorithm and improves performance.

-Stencil Mask for SSR         |  Final renderend image with SSR :---------------------------:|:-------------------------:
+Stencil mask for SSR         |  Final renderend image with SSR :---------------------------:|:-------------------------:
 ![](media/ssr-stencil-0.jpg) | ![](media/ssr-stencil-1.jpg)